 Learning a new language can be an exciting challenge, right?
 For the many reasons that you may be learning a new language, learning for love is like no other.
 The personal rewards that you achieve from it will double, as, like all of us in love, you will feel a deeper aspect of it.

-Despite me living in one of the biggest cultural hubs of the world, many Londoners still do not see themselves long term with a partner that is not from their culture.
-I myself never imagined falling in love with a non-native English speaker.
-By nearly committing to the idea that I had to espouse myself to the British culture, I realised how much I took for granted the abundance of languages and communities that exist in London.
+Despite living in one of the biggest cultural hubs of the world, many Londoners still do not see themselves long term with a partner that is not from their culture.
+I myself never imagined falling in love with a non-English native speaker.
+By nearly committing to the idea that I had to espouse myself to the British culture, I realised how many of us take for granted the abundance of languages and communities that exist in London.

 I had meddled with language learning before, with an A-level in French, and English actually not being my native language (as a native Spanish speaker)… I ambitiously took on the challenge of learning the Lithuanian language.
-Call me crazy.
+Call me cray cray.

 I always believed that learning your partner’s language is one of the sweetest things you can do.